Toyota Carina 1600GT (1971)

 Road testing the Toyota Carina 1600GT

-The Carina 1600GT (TA12-MQ) uses the two-door sedan body of the Carina 1600ST, equipped with a DOHC 1558cc 115ps/6400rpm engine (2T-G type), a 5-speed gearbox, a rear axle with a 4.11 final drive ratio, and other components common to the Celica GT.
+The Carina 1600GT (TA12-MQ) uses the two-door sedan body of the Carina 1600ST, equipped with a DOHC 1558cc 115ps/6400rpm engine (2T-G type), a 5-speed gearbox, a rear axle with a 4.11 final drive ratio, and other components shared with the Celica GT.
 There is no four-door version (at least for now).
 The tires are the same as the Celica GT, with 4J x 13 rims and 6.45H-13-4PR low-profile tires as standard, with 165HR-13 radials as an option.

 The Carina GT’s suspension has also been strengthened to handle the increased power.
 The spring constants are 1.9kg/mm front, 2.2kg/mm rear (compared to the ST’s 1.6kg/mm front, 1.7kg/mm rear), and the damping force is 90kg extension, 30kg compression front, and 105kg/42kg rear (compared to the ST’s 90kg/30kg front, 80kg/34kg rear).
 These settings are actually stiffer than those of the Celica GT (spring constants, 1.7kg/1.7kg, damping force, 90kg/30kg front, 80kg/40kg rear).
 The stabilizer has also been made thicker, from 21mm to 23mm.

 Since the gearing is the same for both cars, this difference in rotation speed can be considered to be the difference in effective tire radius.
 The Celica GT was equipped with 165HR-13 radial tires, while the Carina GT was equipped with Bridgestone’s new Super Speed 5 6.45H-13 bias-ply tires.
 As is well known, the increase in effective radius due to centrifugal force is minimal for radial tires, but with bias-ply tires, the radius can increase by nearly 8% at top speed.
 This was also supported by the fact that when the speedometer error was measured, it was quite inaccurate at low speeds, but as the speed increased, the error decreased, becoming zero at 160km/h.
-For a bias-ply tire, this tire has high tread rigidity and high uniformity, which was proven by the small high-frequency vibrations from the suspension even when driving at top speed.
+For a bias-ply tire, this tire has high tread rigidity and uniformity, which was proven by the small high-frequency vibrations from the suspension even when driving at top speed.

-The interior is almost the same as the conventional Carina ST. The main difference is that the seat upholstery is made of breathable woven vinyl fabric.
+The interior is almost the same as that of the Carina ST. The main difference is that the seat upholstery is made of breathable woven vinyl fabric.
 The dimensions, shape, and feel of the seats are appropriate, and the driver is held firmly in place when the three-point seat belt is fastened.
-However, if you are driving on mountain routes, a footrest for the left foot would be nice.
+However, when driving on mountain routes, a footrest for the left foot would be nice.
 The interior equipment is plentiful, and almost everything you need is included as standard.
 The heater and ventilation are particularly excellent, and in the summer, sufficient cool air comes in from the footwell and both ends of the dash while driving, and the three-speed booster fan provides forced ventilation even when the car is stopped.
 The optional cooler is located in the center of the dash, under the ashtray, so it does not get in the way of the passenger seat like a normal under-dash type, and of course the rear window is equipped with a heated defogger.